 Instead of measuring final conversions that take place several pages away, measure changes that take place directly on the page where the experiment is running.
-For example, if you want to A/B test your product pages but don't have enough conversions to make setting up a order confirmation goal worthwhile, instead test the product pages with the goal of bringing more relevant traffic to the next step of the process.
+For example, if you want to A/B test your product pages but don't have enough conversions to make setting up an order confirmation goal worthwhile, instead of test the product pages with the goal of bringing more relevant traffic to the next step of the process.
 Testing an earlier step in the process will give you more freedom to test and help you learn more about your users each step of the way.

 Imagine you are running a test on a product listing page where visitors can either click "Add to basket" or "View details" for each product.
-If you choose to make orders placed your main goal, not only will there be fewer of these conversions in total, but the distance between the page on which the experiment is running and conversion page is large and thus the impact minimized.
-If you instead choose that your main goals will be to increase engagement with the "Add to basket" and "View details" buttons, you'll get more conversions to work with and these metrics will be more likely to be directly impacted by the changes you've made as distance between the changes made and the conversion measured is small.
+If you choose to make orders placed your main goal, not only will there be fewer of these conversions in total, but the distance between the page on which the experiment is running and the conversion page is large and thus the impact is minimized.
+If you instead choose that your main goals will be to increase engagement with the "Add to basket" and "View details" buttons, you'll get more conversions to work with and these metrics will be more likely to be directly impacted by the changes you've made as the distance between the changes made and the conversion measured is small.

 4. Consider a lower statistical significance setting

 Optimizely actually allows for you to change your statistical significance level for each Project -- or, in other words, the level at which Optimizely declares that your results are likely due to actual changes in visitor behavior, not noise or randomness.
 Our articles on statistical significance and the statistical significance setting cover most of the information you'll need in this scenario, but here's the summary: